Muon tomography: Geology

-Vesuvius
+Mount Vesuvius

 The Mu-Ray project has been using muography to image Vesuvius, famous for its eruption of 79 AD, which destroyed local settlements including Pompeii and Herculaneum.
 The Mu-Ray project is funded by the Istituto Nazionale di Fisica Nucleare (INFN, Italian National Institute for Nuclear Physics) and the Istituto Nazionale di Geofisica e Vulcanologia (Italian National Institute for Geophysics and Volcanology).
 The last time this volcano erupted was in 1944.
 The goal of this project is to "see" inside the volcano which is being developed by scientists in Italy, France, the US and Japan.
 This technology can be applied to volcanoes all around the world, to have a better understanding of when volcanoes will erupt.

 Etna

 The ASTRI SST-2M Project is using muography to generate the internal images of the magma pathways of Etna volcano.
-The last major eruption of 1669 caused widespread damage and the death of approximately 20,000 people.
+The last major eruption of 1669 caused widespread damage.
 Monitoring the magma flows with muography may help to predict the direction from which lava from future eruptions may emit.

 From August 2017 to October 2019, time sequential muography imaging of the Etna edifice was conducted to study differences in density levels which would indicate interior volcanic activities.
 Some of the findings of this research were the following: imaging of a cavity formation prior to crater floor collapse, underground fracture identification, and imaging of the formation of a new vent in 2019 which became active and subsequently erupted.

 Stromboli

 The apparatuses use nuclear emulsions to collect data near Stromboli volcano.
 Recent emulsion scanning improvements developed during the course of the Oscillation Project with Emulsion tRacking Apparatus (OPERA experiment) led to film muography.
 Unlike other muography particle trackers, nuclear emulsion can acquire high angular resolution without electricity.
 An emulsion-based tracker has been collecting data at Stromboli since December 2011.

 Over a period of 5 months in 2019, an experiment using nuclear emulsion muography was done at Stromboli volcano.
 Emulsion films were prepared in Italy and analyzed in Italy and Japan.
-The images revealed a low-density zone at the summit of the volcano which is thought to influence the stability of the “Sciara del Fuoco” slope (the source of many landslides).
+The images revealed a low-density zone at the summit of the volcano which is thought to influence the stability of the "Sciara del Fuoco" slope (the source of many landslides).